CORPUS Projects, Publications, and Collections

 • Excavations at Tell Tayinat, Turkey (Timothy P. Harrison, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)

-• Excavations at Tel Yaqush, Israel (Yorke Rowan and David Schloen, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)
+• Excavations at Tel Yaqush, Israel (Yorke Rowan and David Schloen, Institute for the Study of Ancient Cultures, University of Chicago)

 • Excavations at Tiwanaku, Bolivia (Alan Kolata, Department of Anthropology, University of Chicago)